kinshuk4/daily-coding-problem-solutions/problem651_700/README.md

 This problem was asked by Twitch.

 Describe what happens when you type a URL into your browser and press Enter.

+## Daily Coding Problem: Problem #660 [Hard]

+This problem was asked by Airbnb.

+You come across a dictionary of sorted words in a language you've never seen before.
+Write a program that returns the correct order of letters in this language.

+For example, given `['xww', 'wxyz', 'wxyw', 'ywx', 'ywz']`, you should return `['x', 'z', 'w', 'y']`.